LXP vs LMS: What are the Differences and Which Should You Choose

 What is a learning management system (LMS)?

-A learning management system is software designed to create, administer, manage, host, track, and deliver educational courses, training materials, and learning and development programs.
+A learning management system is software designed to create, administer, manage, host, track, and deliver educational courses, training materials and learning activities.
 It is focused on formal learning such as compliance training, onboarding, product knowledge training, and so on.
 Consequently, learning management systems (especially custom LMSs) are often used by organizations that conduct employee training (employee learning) and educational institutions that prefer conservative learning journeys.

 Learn how to build a Drupal LMS in 5 easy steps.